 Often, it might be the case sometimes that parents cannot help but allow our little ones to have their eyes glued to their screens.
 As parents, it is definitely not easy juggling our tasks on top of taking care of our children – it is not like we have eight limbs like an octopus!
 With so many things on our plate, digital devices have somehow become our lifesaver as they provide an easy and convenient way to keep our children entertained while we deal with our own tasks.

-Granted, we cannot keep replying on these devices to occupy our children’s attention.
+Granted, we cannot keep relying on these devices to occupy our children’s attention.
 As much as they keep our little ones fuss-free, too much screen time may not necessarily be good for them.

-Emerging evidence from population-based studies in Asia and Europe has begun to reveal a link between excessive screen time (particularly from mobile devices) and myopia (short-sightedness), a common childhood eye disease that affects children’s ability to see distant objects.
+Emerging evidence from population-based studies in Asia and myopia (short-sightedness), a common childhood eye disease that affects children’s ability to see distant objects.
 These studies showed a higher prevalence of myopia being found among those who report spending longer periods on small screens.